 If you ever feel lost or are experiencing writer’s block during your college application process, I highly suggest going to Audrey!
 I went to her during a time when I felt extremely stuck while I was applying to graduate schools and upon the first session, she was able to help me flush out key ideas that were missing from my personal statement.
 In the end, I was really proud and satisfied with how my personal statements turned out and I truly believe I wouldn’t have been able to do it without her.
 Overall, I highly recommend her—she’s the best!

-Charis Chiu, Loyola Marymount Class of 2020 / University of California Los Angeles, Journalism
+Charis Chiu, University of California Los Angeles, Journalism

 I could not have finished my graduate school applications without Audrey.
 She was a wise, thoughtful, caring sounding board throughout the process and she gave me the experienced, objective eye on every decision I had to make.
 She provided the perfect balance of support and constructive criticism to transform my jumble of thoughts about my experience and goals into a streamlined, emotionally compelling personal statement.
 She helped me present myself in the most professional, honest, endearing, and attractive light.
 I would highly recommend working with her to clarify your personal and professional goals.
 I will take her advice with me as I apply for grant funding and other opportunities beyond college as well!

-Anne Rene Brashier, B.A.
-University of California Irvine / University of Southern California (M.F.A.
+Anne Rene Brashier, University of Southern California (M.F.A.
 Cinematic Arts) Class of 2021

 There are many people who have vast ideas and can write well, but only a small percentage can be accurately described as “exceptional.”
 I would place Audrey into this category.
 This year I finished writing my first book and much of the content was so deeply personal that I just could not bring myself to bring on an editor; I feared losing my voice.
 Of course, most, if not all people who have written books will tell you that YOU MUST get an editor.
 I’m stubborn and pushed forward, alone.
 One particular chapter of the book, perhaps my most expository, had me stuck.
 I ignored it for weeks, until I no longer could.
 I just couldn’t get the ideas to flow…so I decided to bring Audrey on to help me get over this annoying hurdle.
 She not only got me over the obstacle, but her “intervention” truly rebooted my writing.
 Her editorial style went above and beyond what I ever expected–her thorough editorial review focused on idea cohesion and synthesis, coherence of delivery, depth of communication, and authenticity of voice.
 Her notes were thoughtful and rich with reasoning, recommendations, and suggestions.
 Audrey never made me feel that my writing was deficient, even though she is a far better writer than me—and I am completely okay with that.
 Most of all, she understood, and did not compromise my voice—her editorial style shape-shifted to expertly and seamlessly flow with the unique style of my prose.
 You’d be hard-pressed to find anyone else who is so skilled, so attentive, and so intellectually committed to writing excellence.